ptrompeter/data-structures/README.md

     Retuns 1 if there are too many open parens
     Returns -1 if there are too many closing parens, or if the closing parens are not properly proceeded by an open paren.

+Simple Graph:
+    A simple directed and unweighted graph.